arvganesh/stable-retro-docker/README.md

 I had to add the argument `--platform linux/amd64` so the container would work on M1.
 See [this](https://stackoverflow.com/questions/65612411/forcing-docker-to-use-linux-amd64-platform-by-default-on-macos) for more details.

+I also had to add the argument: `--env DISPLAY=host.docker.internal:0` to get display support with OS X as the host.

 ### Execution
 `docker exec -it display-test-cont bash`